EVAplusAPI/usermanual/README.md

 | signal | Optional | Signal Name of the signal to be transferred, List of the signals separated by “;” or “ALL” for all signals | If no  signal is selected all signals are selected
 | page | Optional | page number 0-n | If there is no page specified, service will return the first page. | In result there will be information how many pages are there for specific period of time and signals.
 Page range is form 0 till "page_count" in result set.

-- if startDate is not provided, API will retrieve the latest data up to endDate considering limit.
-- if endDate is not provided, API will retrieve data from  startDate considering limit.
-- if startDate and endDate are not provided, API will retrieve latest data considering limit.
-- if signals is not provided, API will provide all signals considering limit and time range.

 ### Signal POST Method
 Request Method: POST (all options)